SimonidaCetkovic/minichallenge-graph-traversal/README.md

 We are building an autocomplete feature for retrieving words from a dictionary, where the first letters of each word match the entered text.
 Return complete words that begin with the entered text ordered by length, then by alphabetical order.

 Guiding questions:

-* What kind of graph is used in the code?
+a.
+What kind of graph is used in the code?

-* What graph traversal algorithms do you know?
+b.
+What graph traversal algorithms do you know?

-* Which graph traversal algorithm is used in the sample code?
+c.
+Which graph traversal algorithm is used in the sample code?

-* Does the code satisfy all aspects of the problem statement?
+d.
+Does the code satisfy all aspects of the problem statement?